-Hoyas Sabmissie PARIS, Oct.
-11 .- The minister of war.
-General Zurlinden, received a dispatch from Mojanga to-day confirming the news previously received from Port Luis, island of Mauritius, of the capture of Antananarivo, capical of the island of Madagascar, by the French expeditionary force under the command of General Duchesne.
+Hovas Submission.
+PARIS, Oct.
+11 .- The minister of war, General Zurlinden, received a dispatch from Mojanga to-day confirming the He Says It Was Unjust.
+Unlawful, Arbi- news previously received from Port Luis, island of Mauritius, of the capture of Antananarivo, capital of the island of Madagascar, by the French expeditionary force under the command of General Duchesne.

 The official dispatch says that after a brilliant action Antananarivo was occupied on September 30.
-Peace negotiations with the Hovas were opened the next day and were successfully concluded the same evening by terms being agreed upon subject to the rati-fication of the French government.
-General Metzinger, the second in command of the French forces, was thereupon appointed governor of Antanan-
+Peace negotiations with the Hovas were opened the next day and were successfully General Metzinger, the second in command of the French forces, was thereupon appointed governor of Antanan-

 It is semi-officially announced that a rigorous protectorate will be established by France over the island of Madagascar, assuring the preponderance of the entire administration.
-The queen, Ranavalona III., will be retained, but the prime minister, her husband, Rainilairivony, will be trans-
+The queen, Ranavalona III., will be retained, but the prime minister, her